Therapy Services

 Holistic Psychotherapy is an integrative approach where I see my client as a whole person, not as a diagnosis or the challenges they present.
 I consider mind, body, spirit, environment, and context to understand and address concerns or goals.

-My role is to help you access the answers that are already within you with competence, responsible action, and a felt sense of safety and empowerment.
+My role is to help you access the answers that are already within you with compassion, responsible action, and a felt sense of safety.

 INNER PEACE